Cognigy/Documentation/docs/insights/dashboards/engagement.md

 Displays how long the average session lasted.

 The session length is defined as the time difference between the timestamp of the first user input and the last user input.
-The Average session length is the mean of all session lengths within the specified time frame in your Insights filter.
+The Average session length is the mean of all session lengths within the specified time span in your Insights filter.

 Source table: